Healthtech Trends: 6 Insights for 2018 and Beyond

 In fact, it may well be the most significant of all healthcare trends for 2018.
 Big data and AI hold promises of much-improved healthcare for patients, much greater efficiency for providers, and, in the end, a huge cost saving.
 And here’s how that can happen:

 - Already, AI is allowing better diagnoses and prediction of cancer remission and relapse, through algorithms developed at Stanford and Purdue Universities.
-Specifically, machine learning developments will have a large impact on improving the medical diagnosis procedures.
+Specifically, machine learning developments will have a large impact on improving medical diagnostic procedures.

 - With 10% of the healthcare costs in the U.S. attributed to fraud, AI can thwart this through predictive analysis.
 Patterns of fraud are now easily seen, and claims that meet those criteria can be flagged for investigation.
 This reduction in fraud can save payers significant amounts and it is hoped that these savings will be passed on to the consumer.
 Our team has shared a case study last year showing exactly how to create a fraud detection mechanism with the help of predictive analytics.